Huegoxaga/notes/embedded/raspberry-pi.md

 ### CLI

 - run `sudo raspi-config` will open a GUI in the terminal to make board configuration.
-- run `omxplayer <VideoPath>` to play videos using the pre=installed video player.
+- run `omxplayer <VideoPath>` to play videos using the pre-installed video player.

 ### Libraries for Raspberry Pi

-- GPIO can be controled in various language.
+- GPIO can be controlled in various language

 #### Python Library